Project Garage

 Project Garage products come from a starting point of rejection.

 Before I tell you about that let me digress a little.
 Several years ago I did a project called “Beautiful Things” where I took little things which had been thrown away by people and through artistic care gave them a new status.
 Each thing was carefully photographed and digitally manipulated into a limited print.
 The objects were then placed in boxes.
 The artist Joseph Cornell called his boxed art works “Poetic Theaters” and that name fitted these pieces.
 Through the boxing and arranging the story was told about how valuable this rejected item now was.
 People could acquire a box but not through cash.
-Rather they could propose a new use for the box and if it was interesting enough they could have it.
+Rather they could propose a new use for the box and if their proposal was interesting enough to me they could have the art work.
 Few people proposed things, preferring to buy a print instead, simpler less commitment.
 One person did propose a use and that box went on to be the basis of piece of work for a whole class room of students who re-imagined it.
 One person took the box for a chip supper and it acquired a wooden fork, another pulled it all apart and represented ever bit, including blobs of glue in new boxes.
-So that was perhaps the start of my wondering about rejected objects.
-Yet maybe it was way back when I put my foot through my brushed cotton sheet and my Mum threw it away.
-It was practical to do so but I was sad.
-That object which had been so close, so comforting lying in land fill.
+Perhaps the start of my wondering about rejected objects,yet maybe it was way back when I put my foot through my brushed cotton sheet and my Mum threw it away.
+It was practical to do so but The thought of that object which had been so close, so comforting lying in land fill made me sad.
 I’ve always attributed a kind of consciousness to objects which I know they don’t have really.

 These cards were bought from a church bric a brac stall and the “King Penguin” books caught my eye as I passed a charity shop window.

 We hope that there will be enough time and enough people with similar sensibilities to find each piece a new home.
 A lady in my village the other day said that she doesn’t buy new as there is already enough stuff in the world.
-I agree perhaps we could demand nothing nothing new, dig no new resources from the earth just re-purpose, repair, re-love.
+I agree perhaps we could demand nothing new, dig no new resources from the earth just re-purpose, repair, re-love.
 Art allows one to try these theories with less jeopardy, to scale some of the bumps and showcase the results.
 For a long time my art has been about the systems and processes as much as the product.
-A new pile of effort has been put into this website to try and solve the biggest problem in this project, finding those new owners.

 Leave a Comment